Last updated on November 20, 2025

 MTG Arena Red Color Challenge 1

 Getting close to the end and red is our next stop.
-This lively color is headed by Chandra Nalaar, a pyromancer of no small talent, and embodies “hit ‘em quick and hit ‘em hard” with instants abound and lots of cheap but effective creatures.
+This lively color is headed by Chandra Nalaar, a pyromancer of no small talent, and embodies “hit ‘em quick and hit ‘em hard” with red instants abound and lots of cheap but effective creatures like goblins.
 Here’s your starting list:

-Once you’ve left your opponents in the dust as nothing but charred ash, here’s what you’ll be getting:
+Once you leave your opponents in the dust as nothing but charred ash, here’s what you get:

 Vivien’s Challenge